 Members and friends of NSTE are all welcome to join us and participate through listening and/or discussing.
 It's a nice way to spend a Shabbat afternoon – socialising, snacking, learning and discussing.

-The sessions are usually facilitated by Julie Nathan and presenters are typically members of NSTE who wish to present a specific topic.
+The sessions are usually facilitated by members of NSTE who wish to present a specific topic.
 The presenter usually delivers the opening material for a duration of 10 to 15 minutes, after which the topic is then opened up for discussion.
 Each month, there is a different presenter and a different topic.

 Topics may be a mix of both religious and political issues, depending on what the presenter wants to discuss.
 Previous topics have included: Jewish humour, European bans on circumcision and kosher slaughter, antisemitism, favourite Biblical stories, BDS, Chanukah, homosexuality in Judaism, interfaith dialogue, Israel, kashrut, Australia’s racial vilification laws, release of hostages, terrorism, and many more.